 Civil Rights

 The University of Rhode Island Cooperative Extension is committed to equal access and opportunity, and to ensuring all reasonable effort is made to deliver and to provide access to Extension programs and services for all individuals.
-URI Cooperative Extension strives to ensure that all educational programs, services, activities, and materials we offer to the public are identified, developed, delivered, and evaluated in an inclusive, equitable, and socially just manner.
+URI Cooperative Extension strives to ensure that all educational programs, services, activities, and materials we offer to the public are identified, developed, delivered, and evaluated, without regard to protected status.

 URI Cooperative Extension strives to fight for equal distribution of resources and opportunities to ensure equitable access to science among all cultures and backgrounds, regardless of race, color, or socioeconomic status.
-Food, environmental and energy justice is social and racial justice, and that is part of what underlies our work.
-We will continue to work for change and cultivate an environment that upholds the values of equity and inclusion.
-As an organization seeking to serve diverse cultures and populations, we are committed to increasing our own cultural awareness and learning how to be a stronger ally and actively be anti-racist.
+We will continue to work for change and cultivate an environment that upholds the values of equal opportunity for all.

-Please review the information in our URI Cooperative Extension Civil Rights Handbook for additional detail about our efforts.
+Please review the information in our RI Cooperative Extension Civil Rights Compliance Handbook for additional details about our efforts.

-All Extension participants and members of the university community may raise concerns of discrimination, harassment, and bullying with the URI Office of Equal Opportunity – https://web.uri.edu/affirmativeaction/discrimination/reporting/
+All Extension participants and members of the university community may raise concerns of discrimination, harassment, and retaliation with the URI Office of Equal Opportunity:

 USDA is an equal opportunity provider, employer, and lender.